yoe/SReview/docs/components.md

 ## Job dispatcher

-The `dispatch` script watches the database for new work, and submits jobs in the scheduler that will handle them.
+The `sreview-dispatch` script watches the database for new work, and submits jobs in the scheduler that will handle them.
 It needs to run for as long as work is being performed.

 Currently it polls the database every 10 seconds, but long-term plans are for it to use [Mojo::Pg](https://metacpan.org/pod/Mojo::Pg) and